facebook/react/docs/_posts/2013-06-12-community-roundup.md

 ### Pimp my Backbone.View (by replacing it with React)

 [Paul Seiffert](https://blog.mayflower.de/) wrote a blog post that explains how to integrate React into Backbone applications.
-This is exciting to see that the efforts we made to make React play well with other libraries are paying off :)

 > React has some interesting concepts for JavaScript view objects that can be used to eliminate this one big problem I have with Backbone.js.
 >